ospocommunity/website/content/visa.md

 * Gender
 * Nationality
 * Date of birth
+* The name of the Chinese embassy or consulate where to apply for a visa.
 * The company represented and the person’s position
 * The person’s address and telephone number
 * The date the person intends to visit China